Files

 Several Table Handling parameters exist to help create or update existing database tables:

-• Drop and Create: Drops the destination table and then re-creates the table prior to loading the data.
+- Drop and Create: Drops the destination table and then recreates it prior to loading the data.

-• Truncate Existing: Deletes all rows from the existing table but leaves the table definition, if the table does not exist the translation will fail.
+- Truncate Existing: Deletes all rows from the existing table, leaving the table definition intact; if the table does not exist, the translation will fail.

 Bulk Insert

 Additionally, SQL Server writers have the option to set Bulk Insert (from the Navigator pane).
-If Yes is selected, the insertion mode will be changed to batch from feature-by-feature, resulting in a greater insertion speed.
+If 'Yes' is selected, the insertion mode will be changed to batch from feature-by-feature, resulting in a faster insertion speed.
 However, there is reduced granularity in errors.
-Should a large translation fail, there will be more rows to insert when the batch fails as opposed to feature-by-feature insertion.
+Should a large translation fail, there will be more rows to insert when the batch fails, as opposed to inserting features one by one.

 Video